-APTA PR-M-S-007-98, Rev. 3 First Published: March 4, 1999 First Revision: Feb.
-13, 2004 Second Revision: June 1, 2017 Third Revision: Feb.
-13, 2024 PRESS Mechanical Working Group

-Passenger and Crew Emergency Brake Device in New Passenger Equipment

-Abstract: This document provides standards for the application and functionality of the passenger and crew emergency brake device for new passenger equipment in the passenger railroad industry.

-Keywords: conductor's valve, emergency brake device, emergency brake valves

-Summary: This document provides standards for the application and functionality of the passenger and crew emergency brake device for new passenger equipment in the passenger railroad industry, including the design, activation and reset.
+Passenger Brake Alarm and Crew Emergency Brake Device Abstract: This document provides standards for the application and functionality of passenger brake alarm and crew emergency brake device for new passenger equipment in the passenger railroad industry.
+This document is based upon the Tier III regulations per 49 CFR §238.731.
+Keywords: conductor's valve, emergency brake device, emergency brake valves, passenger brake alarm Summary: This document provides standards for the application and functionality of the passenger brake alarm and crew emergency brake device for new passenger equipment in the passenger railroad industry, including the design, activation and reset.
+The document is applicable to new passenger equipment as specified by the railroad.
+When applied to new Tier I and Tier II passenger cars/MU locomotives, the railroad should consult the FRA about a potential waiver regarding the direct acting emergency brake as contained in 49 CFR §238.5 and 49 CFR §238.231 prior to implementing the passenger brake alarm.

-Foreword

-The American Public Transportation Association is a standards development organization in North America.
+Foreword The American Public Transportation Association is a standards development organization in North America.
 The process of developing standards is managed by the APTA Standards Program's Standards Development Oversight Council (SDOC).
 These activities are carried out through several standards policy and planning committees that have been established to address specific transportation modes, safety and security requirements, interoperability, and other topics.
 APTA used a consensus-based process to develop this document and its continued maintenance, which is detailed in the manual for the APTA Standards Program.
 This document was drafted in accordance with the approval criteria and editorial policy as described.
 Any trade name used in this document is information given for the convenience of users and does not constitute an endorsement.
 This document was prepared by the PRESS Mechanical Working Group as directed by the Passenger Rail Equipment Safety Standards Policy and Planning Committee.
 This document represents a common viewpoint of those parties concerned with its provisions, namely transit operating/planning agencies, manufacturers, consultants, engineers and general interest groups.
-[The application of any recommended practices or guidelines contained herein is voluntary.]
 APTA standards are mandatory to the extent incorporated by an applicable statute or regulation.
 In some cases, federal and/or state regulations govern portions of a transit system's operations.
 In cases where there is a conflict or contradiction between an applicable law or regulation and this document, consult with a legal adviser to determine which document takes precedence.
+This is a new document.